Disposal of electronic waste

 Items that cannot be reused are sent to a specialised waste contractor who will certify that the items have been recycled.
 Prior to sending it off to be recycled all items must be removed from the UOW Asset Register and if relevant have UOW data removed and/or destroyed.

-A regular collection of these items (at least two per year) is organised by the Environment Unit with significant support and assistance of IMTS and Faculty Staff.
+A regular collection of these items (at least two per year) is organised at Wollongong Campus by the Environment Unit with significant support and assistance of IMTS and Faculty Staff.